 - Helping them to complete projects that establish their legacy (transcribing their thoughts and memories into a journal or book for example).

 - Explaining the bodily functions of dying to caregivers.

-However, the demand for how we care for the deceased and provide emotional support for the dying seemed to develop more of a focus in the last 20 years, particularly after 9/11.
+According to some reports, the demand for how we care for and provide emotional support for the dying, seemed to develop more of a focus in the last 20 years, particularly after 9/11.

 Since then more people have realized the value and power of humanitarian work.

 Covid showed us that health systems are nowhere near up to scratch.

 Hospitals, Hospices, and Aged care homes are short on staff and unable to provide the proper support required for dying patients (as mentioned above).

 People who should have been in palliative care were put in nursing homes with no facilities for their care.